turnbasedgames/docs/docs/getting-started/3-create-game.md

 #### 1. onRoomStart

 This function will be called whenever a [room is created](/docs/backend#onroomstart).
-When the game starts, we want to initialize our empty board game state, which includes the following for tic-tac-toe:
+When the game starts, we want to initialize our empty BoardGame state, which includes the following for tic-tac-toe:

 1. The Board: A 3x3 square, initialized with null values.
 2. The Winner: The winner's ID, if there is a winner.
 Initially null.

 ```js title="index.js"